Papercrafting, Special Events

 Another Card Making Playdate

-I mentioned in yesterday’s post (What I Did During My Blogging Vacation) that my friend Michele and I got together last Friday to discuss the book City of Brass by S.A.
+I mentioned in yesterday’s post (What I Did During My Blogging Vacation) that a friend and I together last Friday to discuss the book City of Brass by S.A.
 Chakraborty and to make greeting cards like we did a couple of months ago (see post Card Making Playdate).

 Since the City of Brass takes place in the 18th century Middle East, I made a Middle Eastern themed lunch for us of tabouli, hummus, fruits, pistachios, dates and goat cheese drizzled with honey, and pita bread: